quayzar/git-optimized-wordpress/README.md

 If you *do* have Composer installed, run `php composer.phar self-update`.

  1. Create a blank `.htaccess` file and set permissions: `touch .htaccess && chmod 0644 .htaccess`
  2. Open `composer.json`, add any plugin or theme dependencies at the bottom of the `"require"` section, and save.
 There is both a plugin ([Akismet](https://wordpress.org/plugins/akismet/)) and a theme ([Twenty Sixteen](https://wordpress.org/themes/twentysixteen/)) already in this section for reference.
+If you edit theme or plugin dependencies, add the changes to the repository: `git add composer.json`
  3. Run Composer to install WordPress and all dependencies: `php composer.phar install`
+ 4. Add the Composer-generated lock file to the repository: `git add composer.lock`
+ 5. If you have any theme dependencies (such as a parent theme) that shouldn't be in the repository, adjust `.gitignore` to reflect, then add the changes to the repository: `git add .gitignore`
+ 6. Run `git status` to confirm all modified or untracked files have been either added or ignored, then commit the changes.
- 4. Load the project URL in a browser window.
+ 7. Load the project URL in a browser window.
 Complete the WordPress installation form and submit.
- 5. Log into the WordPress backend.
+ 8. Log into the WordPress backend.
- 6. Select `Settings > Permalinks`, then update the Permalink structures and save.
+ 9. Select `Settings > Permalinks`, then update the Permalink structures and save.
 If you don't receive the "Permalinks structure updated" success message, adjust write permissions on `.htaccess` and try again.
- 7. Run `git status` to see all modified or untracked files.
-  * Add the Composer-generated lock file: `git add composer.lock`
-  * If you edited theme or plugin dependencies, add them: `git add composer.json`
-  * If you have any theme dependencies (such as a parent theme) that shouldn't be in the repository, add them to `.gitignore`.
-  * Once all modified or untracked files have been either added or ignored, commit your changes: `git commit -m 'update .gitignore and composer.json, add composer.lock'`

 You now have a working Git-optimized installation of WordPress.
 Proceed with in-WordPress configuration (activate plugins, import data, customize theme, etc).